 - The type of file name (either direct or from an SSIS variable)

 - A selector to choose the file name or the variable supplying that file name

 - An option to select the write method (create, overwrite, append, etc.)

 - A column pane to allow source-to-target mappings

 Raw files in SSIS provide an efficient way to temporarily store a result set during package execution.
-The raw file source and destination in SSIS can be used to connect to the resulting raw file for interim processing.
+The raw file source and destination can be used to connect to the resulting raw file for interim processing.
 Although not an everyday set of tools, this source and destination are useful tools to know how to use in cases where persisting interim result sets is needed.